FftyShadesofCode/web-module-project-HTTP/README.md

 - Add in some Style!

 ### Submission Format

-- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [ ] If this is your first time connecting a submission, authorize your GitHub account within the codegrade assignment.
 - [ ] Connect your fork to Codegrade using the "Connect Git" button.
 - [ ] Find your newly created fork from the list and push your work to main.
 - [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ